Presidona/lingoda-case/README.md

 5. For database scaling, if replication or sharding is implemented, monitor the database performance and replication lag to ensure queries are efficiently distributed without creating bottlenecks.

-### Documentation and Rationale

-The choice of HPA for the Symfony application is based on its ability to respond to workload changes dynamically, ensuring that resources are efficiently utilized without over-provisioning.
-This approach enhances the application's availability and responsiveness under different load conditions.
-For the database, replication ensures read operations are spread across multiple instances, mitigating potential bottlenecks as read volume increases.

-These scaling strategies are aligned with Kubernetes best practices, offering a balance between performance, resource efficiency, and operational simplicity.

-Given the context of an interview test case, it's essential to communicate not just the "how" but also the "why" behind your approach.
-Your README file serves as the blueprint for understanding your deployment strategy, your decision-making process, and your adherence to Kubernetes best practices.
-Here's a tailored conclusion to reflect these aspects:

 ## Conclusion and Reflection

 This README encapsulates my journey through deploying the Symfony Demo Application within a Kubernetes environment using Minikube.
 Throughout this process, I aimed not only to demonstrate technical proficiency but also to articulate the rationale behind each decision, aligning with Kubernetes' best practices.